LANCHERBA/Dashop_E-commerce_Platform/README.md

 ### Structure:
 >#### Framework: Django with front and back end seperation  (Using `CORS`)
 >* Frontend server is run by `Nginx` and it mainly tackles with requests for viewable resources (E.g. loading templates).
+Also, it will call backend server using Ajax for needed data.
 >* Backend server mainly handles data processing functions and makes connections with third party applications.
 > It can adapt to requests from different sources (E.g. HTML, mobile, etc.) by using `JSON` as its unique data transfer method.
 >#### Data Storage
 >* Redis for cache.
->* MySQL for other data (E.g. goods info, money related data).
+>* MySQL for other data (E.g. goods info, payment related data).

 ### Features: